 As the process continues, this page will be updated with relevant information, including maps, photomontages, the project planning application and ways the community can provide feedback about the project to an Independent Planning Panel, which will be appointed by the Victorian Planning Minister.

-It will also contain documents and information relating to the Environment Effects Statement process as well as the controlled action under the Environmental Protection and Biodiversity Act.
+It will also contain documents and information relating to the Environment Effects Statement (EES) process as well as the controlled action under the Environmental Protection and Biodiversity Act.
 To access the Department of Environment, Land, Water, and Planning’s page for more information about the EES, please click here.

 For an overview of the Golden Plains Wind Farm project click here

 The Project is currently on Public Notice.
 All documents relating to the Planning Application and Environment Effects Statement are available here for download.

 The public now have an opportunity to comment on our application before a determination is handed down by the Minister for Planning in the second half of the year.

 To find out more about the EES process go to the government’s website by clicking here.